thomashoullier/point/README.md

 Features:
 * Limited to the plane (will be extended as soon as I need higher dimensions).

+Please note this system is in ALPHA, the API is likely to change.
+I will probably merge this system in a larger 2D geometry library soon.

 ## Usage
 The class `point` simply holds a vector of coordinates and implements utility